arctrong/md2html/readme.txt

 | 50 | 60  | 70  | 80  |
 | 90 | 100 | 110 | 120 |

-> __Note.__ Small extra gap appears above header-less tables that is not avoidable so far.
+> __Note.__ Small extra gap appears above header-less tables that is not avoidable as far now.

 Markdown doesn't have syntax for different table styles, but some trick may be used to get this --- we can add an invisible element (an empty `<div>` in this case)